jcalvarezj/covid_data_analysis/README.md

 ### Bed Capacity Dataset

-The generated output files are named with the **_GENERAL** and **_TYPES** suffixes to indicate whether they refer to general information or specific bed types information.
+The generated output files are stored in ./export/beds/.
+These files are named with the **_GENERAL** and **_TYPES** suffixes to indicate whether they refer to general information or specific bed types information.
 The file name prefixes are the respective filters.

 ### Measures/Restrictions Dataset

-[...
-Work in progress]
+Same as above, but stored in ./export/measures/ and with the **_GENERAL** and **_MEASURES** suffixes